Rotational-hyperfine cooling of $^{205}$TlF in a cryogenic beam: Experimental Setup

 \subsection{Detection laser}

 Like the \PtwoFone\, rotational cooling transition, the \RzeroFone\, and \RzeroFtwo\, detection transitions are also at wavelength $271.75\nm$ (see below for more details).
 The UV laser is generated equivalently to the rotational cooling laser (Sec. \ref{sec:rot_cooling_laser}), producing $35\mW$ and expanded to a $1/e^2$ diameter of $6.5\mm$, which results in a peak intensity of $240\mW/\cm^2$.
-Similarly to the rotational cooling laser, this UV laser beam is electro-optically phase modulated at angular frequency $\omega=\Gamma_B$ with modulation parameter $\beta=3.8$ to cover the Doppler broadening.
-An additional EOM modulates the polarization at angular frequency $\omega=\Gamma_B$ to destabilize dark states in the case of \RzeroFone.
+Similarly to the rotational cooling laser, this UV laser beam is electro-optically phase modulated at angular frequency $\omega=\sim\Gamma_B$ with modulation parameter $\beta=3.8$ to cover the Doppler broadening.
+For \RzeroFone\, an additional EOM was used to modulate the polarization at angular frequency $\omega=\sim\Gamma_B$ to destabilize dark states.
+The addition of polarization modulation alters the phase modulation spectrum.
+A small frequency difference $\Delta f$ between the phase and polarization modulation signals causes the sideband amplitudes to vary in time, asymmetrically between orthogonal polarizations, with a characteristic timescale of $1/\Delta f$.
+Here, $\Delta f = 65\kHz$, and molecules traversing the laser beam experience approximately two complete cycles of this polarization-dependent sideband variation.
+See Appendix~\ref{sec:AppendixPhaseModPolMod} for further details.